appvia/terranetes/docs/terraform-controller/workflows/platform.md

 ### On the Roadmap

 - Scheduled jobs to re-evaluate the security checks.
-- Automatically ::raising pull requests when central policy is updated.
+- Automatically raising pull requests when central policy is updated.

 ## Authoring a module